box/box-python-sdk-gen/.github/ISSUE_TEMPLATE/bug.md

 about: Report a bug found in the SDK
 title: ''
 labels: bug
-assignees: mwwoda, mhagmajer, antusus, arjankowski, lukaszsocha2, bartlomiejleszczynski
+assignees: mwwoda, mhagmajer, arjankowski, lukaszsocha2, bartlomiejleszczynski, congminh1254
 ---

 - [ ] I have checked that the [SDK documentation][sdk-docs] doesn't solve my issue.